Colocasia gigantea ‘Thailand Giant‘

 Colocasia gigantea (Blume) Hook.f. is now the synonym of this species.
 It was first described by that name by Joseph Dalton Hooker in The Flora of British India in 1893.

-Leucocasia gigantea is in a genus of its own.
-It is a member of the plant family Araceae with 140 genera (as of 1-17-21 when I am updating this page).
-Those numbers could change as updates are made.
+As of 11-14-22 when this page was last updated, Leucocasia gigantea is still in a genus of its own.
+It is a member of the plant family Araceae with 139 genera.
+Those numbers could change as updates are made on Plants of the World Online.

 I am not sure when (maybe 2016), but fairly recent testing showed that the Colocasia gigantea was more closely related to Alocasia than Colocasia.
 Due to its other unique characteristics, it was reclassified back to Leucocasia gigantea.
 Back into a genus of its own for now.
 Some information suggests Leucocasia gigantea is a natural cross between Colocasia esculenta and Alocasia macrorrhizos.
 That would be weird because their flowers and the way they grow are much different than those of the Leucocasia gigantea.